RSGAL Members and Alumni

 Dr. Chad Babcock

-Chad is an assistant professor remote sensing.
+Chad is an Assistant Professor of Remote Sensing and Geospatial Analysis.
 His research focuses on developing geostatistical approaches using remotely sensed information to predict natural resource characteristics and address pressing questions related to their inventory, monitoring and management.
 His research work to date supports an overarching objective to contribute novel methodological and application oriented analyses to the growing body of research implementing statistically rigorous spatial and spatio-temporal analysis methods in natural resources and remote sensing through collaboration with scientists across the natural resource fields, ecology, remote sensing and statistics.
 More info here.

 Chad teaches multiple UMN courses (more to come):